The Storybook Tradition

 Through the lens of mental health, the Greg type simply ignores potential warning signs and problems, which can just as easily lead to a kind of mental paralysis and a lapse in health.

-In fact, none of these approaches work all the time.
 If you’re looking for one big message in Over the Garden Wall, it’s that none of these approaches is the solution to living a healthy, fulfilling life.